bytebutcher/aws-profile/README.md

   aws-profile [command]

 Available Commands:
-  add      Add an entry to a profile current  Show information about the current profile export   Prints access key id and secret access key help     Shows this help list     List profiles reload   Reload profile remove   Remove a profile show     Show information about a profile update   Update a profile use      Use a profile version  Print version number of AWS Profile
+  add      Add a profile
+  current  Show information about the current profile export   Prints access key id and secret access key help     Shows this help import   Imports a profile from a given JSON file list     List profiles reload   Reload a profile remove   Remove a profile show     Show information about a profile update   Update a profile use      Use a profile version  Print version number of AWS Profile

 ```